shsagir/play-area-sync/docs/object-storage.md

 ### 2. Manual upload

-In some use-cases you want to upload files manually.
+In some use-cases you want to upload and modify (CRUD) files manually.
 Also you might want to manually review the existing files in your Object Storage.
+You can use any S3 compatible client to upload files to the Object Storage.
 We recommend the following software clients:

 * **[Cyberduck](https://cyberduck.io/)**, a free cross platform GUI client
 * [Transmit](https://panic.com/transmit/), a GUI client for MacOs X
 * [s3cmd](http://s3tools.org/s3cmd), a cross platform command line tool written in Python

 In those cases S3 behaves pretty much like your good old friend FTP.

 ### HTTP(S) access